linslin/PHPUnit-selenium-HTMLGallery/README.md

-# phpunit-seleniumHTMLGallery
+# PHPUnit-selenium-HTMLGallery
 =======================

 ## Notice
-phpUnit - php extension to generate a offline HTML-Gallery for selenium Screenshots.
+PHPUnit - php extension to generate a offline HTML-Gallery for selenium Screenshots.

 ## Features